-The basis of human suffering is rooted in human free will.
+The basis of human suffering is rooted in misused free will.
 Free will is a necessary ingredient in real love.

 When I was young in the 1960's, little girls had dolls with a pull-string.

 The string triggered a recording which would say various things, like, “I love you!”

 Would a functional adult feel loved by such a doll?
 No, love requires free will.